 Put simply, only port 8002 can report back to those tools as to being open, and can do so only when Opensim is running.

-8001 is a TCP/HTTPport that is open only for a brief moment, and only when you run help->Network diagnostics.
+8001 is a TCP/HTTPport that is open for help->Network diagnostics.
 It is unique to Dreamworld.
-It is used twice, once for a "port forward" test, just like Canyouseeme.org does, and once for a loopback test, and is closed immediately after each test occurs.
-So it will not answer to your canyouseeme.org request, as the web server is offline.
+It is used for a "port forward" test, just like Canyouseeme.org does, and for a loopback test.
+It also collects data on sim's going up ad down.

 Opensim has a web server that web browsers understand, using the same protocol